Rare & Antique Holy Bibles

 The world has turned to us for over 35 years for rare and antique Bibles and ancient theology books: both the ancient originals, as well as our privately published line of high quality facsimile reproductions.
 Since 1987, we have been the world’s largest dealer of rare and antique Bibles … selling more rare Bibles in fact, than the combined total of all other rare book dealers in the world!
 Indeed, we are the only rare book dealers specializing exclusively in Bibles and Biblical materials, who have an actual storefront and showroom.

 The website of Cambridge University has for many years cited us as the only example of an established professional antique Bible specialty dealer, among the countless “rare books dealers” of the world.
-Since 1996, we have maintained our online Bible Museum showroom at GREATSITE.COM, a website so popular that more than 350,000 (yes, three hundred fifty thousand!) other websites of churches, ministries, organizations, and individuals link to one or more of our webpages here at GREATSITE.COM
+Since 1996, we have maintained our online Bible Museum showroom at GREATSITE.COM, a website so popular that more than 375,000 (yes, three hundred seventy-five thousand!) other websites of churches, ministries, organizations, and individuals link to one or more of our webpages here at GREATSITE.COM

 More than just a Bible Museum; we actively buy and sell, and restore and preserve, ancient Bibles.
 Located in Goodyear, Arizona, we are open for private tours by appointment.
 Because of name similarity, “The Bible Museum” is often confused with the much younger but far more well-funded “Museum of The Bible” in Washington, DC, which is a billion-dollar tourist destination displaying a world-class collection and well worth visiting, but they do not seek to sell any antique Biblical material.
 In contrast, we are the world’s primary actual dealers (not just displayers) of antique and rare Bibles.